 So what else do you need for these sheet pan blackened tilapia Baja fish nachos?
 Add some corn, tomatoes, onion, jalapenos, and cheese to the recipe, and you have all the makings of sheet pan blackened tilapia Baja fish nachos!

-Serve this seafood nachos recipe with sour cream and cilantro.
+Serve this homemade seafood nachos recipe with sour cream and cilantro.
 I love thinly sliced red cabbage and fresh lime wedges too.
-Anyone who is a nacho lover and fish fan is going to love baked loaded nachos with fish.
-It’s ideal for Super Bowl or game day, or for any occasion really!
+Red onion, green onions or even pico de gallo would be a great addition.
+Anyone who is a nacho lover and fish fan is going to love baked loaded nachos with fish and all their favorite toppings.
+It’s ideal for Super Bowl or game day, Cinco de Mayo or for any occasion really!

-The first thing to do is combine the seasonings for the blackening mixture.
+The first thing to do for these tilapia nachos is combine the seasonings for the blackening mixture.
 The second is to open a window, or open all the windows!
 In case you forget later.
 Blackened fish makes a lot of smoke.

 Press the spice mixture into both sides of the fish filets.
-Next you can par-cook the fish in a skillet and then shred it and cook it a little more.
+Next you can par-cook the fish in a skillet until the fish flakes easily and then shred it and cook it a little more.
 Toss the tomatoes, corn and onion with some lime juice and season the mixture.

 Grab a sheet pan and sprinkle your tortilla chips on top, then you can add cheese, chillies, the shredded fish and also the corn mixture on top.
-Keep layering and then broil for about 7 minutes.
+Keep layering and then broil for about 7 minutes until the cheese melts.
 Add whichever topping ideas you want and enjoy.